With the expansion of legalization, cannabis is now used by at least 52% of the American population.

 9. What are the Benefits of Cannabis?

 Consuming cannabis isn’t just for fun.
-You may be wondering why weed is good for you.
+You may be wondering why cannabis is good for you.
 In addition to putting you in a good mood, it also has many beneficial properties.

 Cannabinoids, especially CBD, can relieve stress, reduce symptoms of depression, treat epilepsy, ease pain, and improve your sleep routine.